y-scope/clp-ffi-py/README.md

 the cibuildwheel Action will automatically initiate, building this library for several Python environments across diverse OS and architectures.
 You can access the build outcomes (wheel files) via the Github Action page.
-To customize the build targets, please check cibuildwheel official documents.
+For instructions on customizing the build targets or running cibuildwheel locally, please refer to the official documentation of cibuildwheel.

 ## Contributing